marcbal77/buidl/notes_main/Chapter 0 & 1: Welcome to Blockchain & Blockchain Basics.md

 Note: you can click and see the both wallet addresses, what they hold and more

-Value: The value being transacted in Ether and fiat value.
-Note: You can click the fiat value if available) to see historical value at the time of transaction.
+Value: The value being transacted in ether and fiat value.
+Note: You can click the fiat value (if available) to see historical value at the time of transaction.

-Amount paid to process the transaction in Ether and, in parentheses, in terms of fiat value.
+Transaction Fee: Amount paid to process the transaction in Ether and, in parentheses, in terms of fiat value.

 Gas Price: Cost per unit of gas spent for the transaction, in Ether and Gwei.

 Note: The higher the Gas Price, the higher the chance of being included in the block

            (00:59:00): Gas I: Introduction to Gas

+Transaction Fee: (Block Base Fee per Gas + MaxPriorityFee per Gas) * Gas Used

+When a user makes a transaction, the “miners” or “validators” make a small fee - this fee acts a payment to continue to incentivize people to continue running nodes.

+The fee is based off of how much gas you use.

+Gas: A unit of computational measurement : the more complex your transaction is the more gas you have to pay.

+Depending on how much gas you use, determines how expensive the transaction fee is.

+Gas Usage by Transaction (Txn) * Gas Price = Transaction Fee

+So the sender pays the value sent and the transaction fee to the network.
+The receiver only receives the value.

+Every blockchain has a different way of calculating how much gas is used per a transaction and the rate.

+Anytime you make a transaction on the blockchain, you have to pay some gas.

+Covers example in Metamask, since testnet ether between two wallets and discusses

            (01:05:32): How do Blockchains work?